sd2020spring/PyRacer-The-Game/README.md

 There are laserbeams coming overhead which enact damage to your car if it comes in contact.
 We have turbochargers as icons, which signify the number of stages you have completed.
 A golden turbocharger means you have completed one of the six stages.

-In order to reset number of turbochargers, simply press "R" in the menu.
+In order to reset number of turbochargers and the saved game data, simply press "r" in the menu.
-In the folder, if you navigate to data>gamedata.txt, you will see any collection of six numbers that are either 0's or 1's, which represent the completion values of each course completed.
+In the folder, if you navigate to `data/gamedata/gamedata.txt`, you will see any collection of six numbers that are either 0's or 1's, which represent the completion values of each course completed.
 Changing them to 0, changes it to uncompleted.

 You also have differnet background music for each of the stages, as well as a HUD and stage completion idicator, giving you all the information you need to finish the stage.
+To toggle the music on or off at any time press "m".

+To open the webpage for PyRacer's infromation (it will be a link to this page on github) press "i".

-In summation, this game is a modern adaptation of the classic SEGA game 'Outrun', with a remix to the original gameplay where the you can choose between 3 different cars and race along 6 different courses.
-The primary objective of this game is to complete all six courses successfuly, and if this goal is achieved you will be rewared with the special 4th car.
+In summation, this game is a modern adaptation of the classic SEGA game 'Outrun', with a remix to the original gameplay where the you can choose between three different cars and race along 6 different courses.
+The primary objective of this game is to complete all six courses successfuly, and if this goal is achieved you will be rewared with the special fourth car.
 Below are the basic descriptions of each car.

+*P.S.
+If you have unlocked the special fourth car press "l" at any time for a surprise!*

 ### The Sprinter:
 <img src="images/player/side1.png" alt="Sprinter Profile View" width="94" height="31"/>